FrugenceFidel/Settings-I-Use/README.md

 # My Settings

-Settings I use for my development in editor, terminal, etc.
+Settings I use in editor, terminal, etc.